Historical studies of the Civil War often focus on the abolitionist fire-eater writings found in sectional publications which fueled the coming

 The Historical and Genealogical Society of Indiana County (HGSIC) and IUP Libraries’ Special Collections and University Archives have done their part

 to promote the significant history of the region through collecting, cataloging, and housing historical documents, encouraging local historians to write about the period, and creating museum exhibits and holding reenactments and other public history

 Every year, visitors—from local school children getting their first exposure to the war to scholarly researchers working on academic books and articles—come to the HGSIC and IUP Libraries Special Collections and Archives to view exhibits or

 consult manuscript collections which document the wartime history of the county and nearby locales.

-Unfortunately, access to these keys to the history of the region has been limited to the user’s ability to visit the repository during their few hours of operation, we undertook this project to make
+Because access to these keys to the history of the region is often limited to the user’s ability to visit the archives in person during their hours of operation, we undertook this project to make